Starting or Renewing a Student Group

 Before starting a new group, please review the list of student groups at the GSD, as there may already be an established group with the same or similar focus.

 To start or renew a group, you will need to fill out an application.
-Starting in fall 2020, groups apply to register or renew through our new student activities platform, Engage.
+Student Groups apply to register or renew through our student activities platform, Engage.
 Groups can prepare for their applications by thinking through several questions:

 - Who are your group's leadership?
 Each group will need to designate a primary and secondary contact, as well as assigning the roles of treasurer and events liaison (which can be held by the primary or secondary contacts if desired).

 - What is your group's mission statement?
 Existing groups can choose to keep their current statement, but are encouraged to update to reflect any change in focus, goals, and plans for the new year.

 - What activities is your group planning?
 Student group activities can range from small regular meetings up to major conferences produced in partnership with GSD administration.
 Most group events are small gatherings, lectures, and discussions, with a few symposia, conferences, and other ambitious plans often becoming collaborations between multiple groups.
 Please note that all events, even online ones, will still need to go through the events planning and approval process.

 - Does your group have any funding needs to maintain its operations or carry out its proposed activities?
 Groups will have the option to make funding requests.
 Keep in mind that the amounts requested generally far exceed the funds available.
 See below for guidelines on what kinds of expenses can be funded.

 Please address questions about the student group application process to Erica George or to the Student Groups Chair of Student Forum.
 For 2021-2022, that is Junainah Ahmed.